 The lexer reads string content character-by-character until the closing ".
 Backslash sequences are stored literally as two characters.

-The register pool contains 8 registers ($t0–$t7).
-If the pool is exhausted, alloc_reg() silently returns register 8 ($t0), corrupting a live value without any warning.
+In the legacy bridge path (--bridge), the register pool contains 14 registers.
+If exhausted, alloc_reg() silently returns register 8 ($t0), corrupting a live value without any warning.
+The default IR pipeline spills to stack instead — no silent corruption.

 All arithmetic uses unsigned MIPS addu/subu.
 Overflow wraps silently at 2³² − 1.
 There are no overflow traps or checks at compile time or runtime.